-This course will provide an exploration and discussion of the portrayal of addiction.
-Medical, legal, political, moral, cultural, global and personal issues will be explored.
-Articles, personal reactions and critical papers on a variety of topics will be utilized.
-(Fa,Sp) 3 credits
+This course will explore and discuss issues of addiction in areas as: medical, legal, political, moral and cultural.
+Social and personal issues surrounding addiction will also be explored.
+Articles, personal reaction and critical papers on a variety of topics surrounding addiction will be utilized.
+Class: 3 hours per week.
+(O) 3 credits